 - Three months after taking the pledge: You will be asked to share information on what reusable or non-plastic straw or cutlery options you have chosen.

 - Six months after taking the pledge: You will be asked to report on how many reusable or non-plastic straws/cutlery you have ordered, and how long the supply has lasted.
-Report on any barriers you have encountered since making the change (difficulty obtaining straws, patron responses, etc.)
+Report on any barriers you have encountered after making the change (difficulty obtaining straws, patron responses, etc.)

 - Document your progress: Take photos of your wildlife-saving practices in action so we can highlight your work on our social media channels!